jvc56/CrowdsourcedDefs/README.md

 ### Overwrite the existing CSW db file

-You can bypass using the python scripts to update your Zyzzyva by replacing the local lexicon file with the most recent crowdsourced definitions file.
+You can directly update your Zyzzyva by replacing the local lexicon file with the most recent crowdsourced definitions file.

   1. <b> Download the CSW24.zip file. </b>
      1. From the ```editions``` folder, navigate to the most recent edition and download CSW24.zip.